GeppettoJS/backbone.geppetto/README.md

 Run the current Geppetto Test Specs in your browser [here](http://modeln.github.com/backbone.geppetto/specs/).
 More specs to come!

 ## Version History

+### 0.4
+*Released: 25 January 2013*

+* Use new ["inversion-of-control"](http://documentcloud.github.com/backbone/#upgrading)-style Backbone `listenTo` API to allow consumers of Context events to maintain their own event references, instead of Geppetto managing all the binding/unbinding logic.
+* Consumers of Geppetto Context events which are not views, can use `Marionette.addEventBinder()` to mix-in the `listenTo` API into themselves.
+* Refactored internals to work with Backbone v0.9.10.
+* Updated dependencies to latest versions (Backbone, Marionette, jQuery)
+* Added unit tests to cover event cleanup cases.
+* Big thanks to [Kelvin Luck](https://github.com/vitch) for [his help](https://github.com/ModelN/backbone.geppetto/pull/8) with this release!

 ### 0.3
 *Released: 7 December 2012*